 If your engagement with the USDR is terminated you must let the USDR Security Team know if you retain any access to Personal Information or Non-public Data through personal accounts.

 D. Handling of Personal Information and Non-public Data.
 Whenever possible, the e-mailing of Personal Information or Non-public Data should be avoided.
 Personal Information and Non-public Data should not be stored on removable media.

 Please refer to the USDR's Data, Security and Software Guidelines document for further information for how to build software systems that handle Personal Information or Non-public Data.
-If in any doubt about policies please consult USDRs Security Team email@example.com or #security Slack channel.
+If in any doubt about policies please consult USDRs Security Team at firstname.lastname@example.org.

 E. Choose Strong Passwords.
 Please use a password manager to securely generate and store passwords.
 If you need help setting one up reach out to the USDR Tools Team.

 F. Securely Working with Data in a Remote Environment.
 Please take steps to protect devices and documents containing personal data from unauthorized access (e.g., if possible, store devices or documents in locked drawers and lock doors to work spaces).

 a.
 Please lock the screen of devices before leaving them unattended.
 In addition to the importance of social distancing, for security reasons please avoid working in co-working or shared spaces.

 b.
 While most of our work is likely to occur in secure cloud environments, where you are permitted or required to work locally, keep track of hardware (e.g., USB sticks) and documents.

 c.
 Protect the confidentiality of your projects, and take care not to disclose information about your projects to any unauthorized parties.
 Please ensure that you take confidential calls in closed rooms without unauthorized individuals being present.